bjrnwnklr/tinycoin/tinycoin.md

 -   add additional fields, e.g. a description of the transaction (e.g. a JSON object)
 -   Rules to verify the transaction in the `is_valid` method (e.g. if the sender has the correct balance to transfer an amount).

+# Mining

+The `/mine` API does the following:

+-   get the last block of the node's blockchain
+-   extract the last proof of work from that block (the proof of work is similar to a nonce)
+-   calculate a new proof of work using the last proof of work - **this could be improved by a better proof of work algorithm**
+-   reward the mining node by transferring 1 coin to the address of the miner (sender: 'network')
+-   create a new block with the current transactions of the node and the new proof (both combined into a `data` object), a new index and timestamp and the hash of the previous block
+-   Add the new block to the node's blockchain
+-   empty the current list of transactions

 # Proof of work

 This does a very simple proof of work and is called by the `/mine` API: